mflowgen/mflowgen/README.md

   resulting flows have low reusability across designs and technology nodes and can be confusing and monolithic.
-In contrast, _modularity_ encourages reuse of the same scripts across many projects, while _sandboxing_ makes the role of each step easy to understand (i.e., take these inputs and generate those outputs).
+In contrast, _modularity_ encourages reuse of the same scripts across many projects, while _sandboxing_ makes each step self-contained and also makes the role of each step easy to understand (i.e., take these inputs and generate those outputs).

 - **Programmatically defined build-system generator**: A Python-based scripting interface and a simple graph API allows